top of page

 The tax rate stays the same.

 The current 7.6 mill tax rate is not projected to increase.
-Instead, the bond would extend the repayment timeline by about nine years, from 2033 to approximately 2044.

 Why this works.